You will be welcomed by volunteers who will prepare your food parcel.

 Preparing your food

 Your food will be handed to you in pre-prepared parcels.
-At some of our centres you will be able to a enjoy a warm drink, and if you want to, have a chat with the volunteers and maybe get advice on your ongoing situation.
+At some of our centres you will be able to a enjoy a warm drink, and if you want to, have a chat with the volunteers or get advice on your financial situation with one of our professional advisers.
 At Swinton and Walkden Gateways and at Broughton Hub, they will advise you on other services available.